ViDurand/SemiHonestYaoGC/README.md

 ### INSTALLATION AND EXECUTION

-1. Clone the repository on your home directory
+1. Clone the repository on your home directory: `git clone https://github.com/ViDurand/SemiHonestYaoGC.git`
-2. Go to the SemiHonestYaoGC directory: cd SemiHonestYaoGC
+2. Go to the SemiHonestYaoGC directory: `cd SemiHonestYaoGC`
 3. Run the `cmake -G "Unix Makefiles"` command
 4. Run the `make"` command
 5. Open a new terminal, go to the SemiHonestYaoGC directory and execute the sender (a.k.a circuit generator) run: `./SemiHonestYaoGC -partyID 0 -configFile resources/config/YaoConfig.txt -partiesFile resources/config/Parties -internalIterationsNumber 1`